Enjoying NextUtils? Every coffee helps keep these tools free for everyone.

 - What EXIF fields does this tool compare?

-- The tool shows 16 columns: file name, file size, width, height, aspect ratio, format (JPG/PNG/WebP/etc.), DPI, color space, date taken, camera make, camera model, ISO, aperture, shutter speed, focal length, and GPS presence.
+- The tool shows file name, file size, width, height, aspect ratio, format (JPG/PNG/WebP/etc.), DPI, color space, date taken, camera make, camera model, ISO, aperture (f-number), shutter speed, focal length, and GPS presence — 16 columns in total.

 - How many images can I compare at once?

 - There is no hard limit.
-Load as many images as you need — each is processed in parallel in your browser so the table fills in quickly even for large batches.
+You can load as many images as you like.
+Each image is processed in parallel in your browser so the table fills in quickly even for large batches.

 - Why do most fields show "—" for my images?

-- EXIF data is only written by cameras and some editing apps.
-AI-generated images (ChatGPT, Midjourney, etc.), screenshots, and images that have had metadata stripped will show "—" for camera fields.
+- EXIF data is only embedded by cameras and some editing apps.
+Images generated by AI tools (ChatGPT, Midjourney, etc.), screenshots, or images that have had metadata stripped will show "—" for camera fields.
 File size, dimensions, aspect ratio, and format are always shown regardless.

 - Are my images uploaded to a server?

-- No. Everything runs in your browser.
-No image data ever leaves your device, making this tool safe for private, confidential, or legally sensitive photos.
+- No. Everything runs in your browser using the Canvas API and the exifr library.
+No image data ever leaves your device, making this tool safe for private, sensitive, or confidential photos.

 - What does the amber highlight mean?